 3. May be more cost-effective than separate investigations

-Call us today for an in home XRF Lead Paint Inspection; serving the Seattle area for Residential and Commercial buildings... and yes we also test paint on manufacturing equipment,household goods, toys and meet CPSC.
+Call us today for an in-home XRF Lead Paint Inspection; serving the Seattle area for Residential and Commercial buildings... and yes we also test paint on manufacturing equipment, household goods, and toys.